Home / Changelog / 2025 Week 26

 configure(transport="grpc")

-The HTTP/JSON transport remains the default and is fully supported. gRPC is recommended for production deployments processing more than 1,000 traces per minute, where the cumulative latency savings are substantial.
+HTTP/JSON remains the default and is fully supported. gRPC is recommended for production deployments processing more than 1,000 traces per minute, where the cumulative latency savings add up into a meaningful budget.

 Trace waterfalls show timing.
 The new Observe graph shows structure.
-It renders your agent’s execution as an interactive directed graph where each node is a span and each edge represents the flow of execution.
+It renders your agent’s execution as an interactive directed graph where each node is a span (an individual step inside a trace — an LLM call, a tool invocation, a retrieval, a piece of branching logic) and each edge is the flow of execution.

 Developer Keys and Infrastructure

-Behind the scenes, we shipped new model serving infrastructure that powers both evaluations and Protect Flash guardrails.
-The system autoscales based on demand and optimizes for low-latency inference, ensuring that evaluation runs and guardrail checks remain fast even under peak load.
+Model serving infrastructure.
+New internal infrastructure powers both evaluation runs and Protect Flash guardrails (runtime checks that block or flag bad agent outputs before they reach users).
+Autoscaling based on demand and optimized for low-latency inference, so evaluation runs and guardrail checks stay fast under peak load.